FireBirdJZ/jason-zalewski-unsupervised_web_extraction/README.md

 ## Setup

-List the steps needed to install your module's dependencies:
+The steps needed to install your module's dependencies:

 Python Version 3.9 is used and pip Version 23.0
 ```